Knock Out Headaches & Migraines For Good!

 - Ginger - helps thwart and prevent migraine headaches

 Take a mineral bath.
 Create your own relaxing “health spa” bath to relax your muscles and relieve tension.
 Add one cup of sea salt and one cup of baking soda to a warm bath.
 Soak for 20 minutes.
 To address any magnesium deficiencies that may be contributing to your headaches, you can also add Epsom Salt, Magnesium Flakes or Magnesium Oil into the mix.
-Learn more in my blog: Magnesium Deficiency: Symptoms, Causes & Remedies
+Learn more in our blog: Magnesium Deficiency: Symptoms, Causes & Remedies

 You can also add in a few drops of the essential oils above as well as some Apple Cider Vinegar for enhanced results.